-Net Income (Loss) Per Share
+Net Loss Per Share

-The Company calculates net income (loss) per share in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 260, Earnings Per Share.
-Basic net income (loss) per share is based on the weighted average number of common shares outstanding during the period.
-Diluted net income (loss) per share also gives effect to all potentially dilutive securities outstanding during the period, such as convertible debt, options, warrants and restricted stock units, if dilutive.
-In a period with a net loss position, potentially dilutive securities are not included in the computation of diluted net loss because to do so would be antidilutive, and the number of shares used to calculate basic and diluted net loss is the same.
+The Company calculates net loss per share in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 260, Earnings Per Share.
+Basic and diluted net loss per share are based on the weighted-average number of common shares outstanding during the period, without giving effect to potentially dilutive securities.
+In a period with a net loss position, potentially dilutive securities, such as options, warrants and restricted stock units ("RSUs"), are not included in the calculation of diluted net loss because to do so would be antidilutive, and the number of shares used to calculate basic and diluted net loss is the same.

-At December 31, 2012 and 2011, the following potentially dilutive common shares were excluded from the earnings per share calculation, as they would have been antidilutive:
+At December 31, 2013 and 2012, the following potentially dilutive common shares were excluded from the calculation of net loss per share, as they would have been antidilutive: